KnowageLabs/Knowage-Documentation/chapter_3/create_performance_indicator/alert.rst

    Send email containing a table with detected values.

-If the “Execute ETL document” option is selected, the alert will launch an ETL process when the chosen thresholds are ovecomed.
+An example in case the  *Execute ETL document* option is selected, the alert will launch an ETL process when the chosen thresholds are ovecomed.
 Namely, the functionality will launch a process to execute batch actions as the writing of proper tables of a DWH, creation of a file, the call to a log service.
 Note that the ETL process must exist as a document in Knowage server.
 An example is given in the following figure.

 .. _executedocument:
 .. figure:: media/image177.png